Your all-essential guide to Swedish Christmas

 Pepparkakshus (gingerbread houses)

 Building and decorating one's own gingerbread house is a fun activity for many Swedish families.
-The parts of the house can be bought ready-made and the most effort being put into assembling them with melted sugar and make the house as beautiful as possible with icing and candy.
+The parts of the house can be bought ready-made with the most effort being put into assembling them with melted sugar and make the house as beautiful as possible with icing and candy.
 Or, at least put a lot of decoration on it, never mind the refinement.
 One of the highlights after Christmas it to smash the house and eat the dusty parts.
 Yummy!
 Around town, you may see gingerbread house exhibitions made by students, and at Skellefteå museum there will be a whole town made with contributions from the public.

 undefined